Modifications and Appeals

 In many instances, the court’s initial ruling may not prove favorable to one of the ex-spouses.
 You may either appeal the judge’s decision or file for reconsideration of the final judgment.
 Either option has a short timeframe within which to file, and it is ideal to consult with a family lawyer immediately after the court has made its final ruling.
 The quicker you act, the better your chances of winning your appeal.

-Contact us to request more information about modifications and appeals.
+Contact a divorce attorney in Denver to request more information about modifications and appeals.